 Camrose Women's Shelter Society operates an emergency shelter providing a safe, supportive place for women and children who are escaping domestic violence, in a crisis situation or who may be homeless.
 An average of 400 women and children from Camrose and surrounding communities seek refuge at our shelter each year.
 After they leave, many continue to access the outreach programming offered through the shelter.

 The shelter accommodates up to seven families and is wheelchair accessible.
 Beyond provision of basic needs (food, clothing, shelter,) we provide supportive counseling, referrals, safety planning, information on domestic violence and life skills groups.
 The shelter has an on-site K-9 school, a playschool program and childcare.
 Women and children are supported with their personal goals and connected with other community organizations as they transition away from the shelter towards safe housing and community supports.

-Nora-Lee Rear, Executive Director - Nora-Lee has worked in the Family Violence Sector for 15 years, joining the Camrose Women's Shelter team in 2014.
-Nora-Lee has worked on many provincial projects, including the Taking Action on Bullying Pilot Project in 2007 and the World Indigenous Women's Wellness Conference in 2008, mainly in urban and First Nations communities.
+Nora-Lee Rear, Executive Director - Nora-Lee Rear has worked in the Family Violence Sector for over 15 years, joining the Camrose Women's Shelter team in 2014.
+She has worked on many provincial projects, including the Taking Action on Bullying Pilot Project in 2007 and the World Indigenous Women's Wellness Conference in 2008, mainly in urban and First Nations communities.
 After living in Calgary, Nora-Lee and her partner are now enjoying a quieter life outside of Camrose and enjoy gardening, camping and spending time with friends and family.